Manikantacb/Sentiment-Analysis/README.md

 # Sentiment-Analysis
+This assignment involves fetching data from https://t.me/CryptoComOfficial and analyzing the sentiment of the messages between May 1, 2021 and May 15, 2021
 1. Github repo created.
 2. Data exported from Telegram https://t.me/CryptoComOfficial from May 1 to and including May 15, 2021.